 Click here for a Pre-Screening Tool that will provide you with an estimate of your eligibility for CalFresh benefits.
 Please note that this is only an estimate; it is not an application for CalFresh.
 Once you apply for CalFresh benefits, an Eligibility Technician who is an expert in the program will review your information and determine whether you meet the eligibility requirements to receive CalFresh benefits and, if so, how much you are eligible to receive.
 You may apply for CalFresh benefits at your local CalFresh office, or you may apply online at Benefits CalWIN web site.

-Most households that receive CalFresh benefits must complete a Semi-Annual Report documenting their income, property, and any changes to their household, with the exception, elderly households with no earned income will complete a SAR 7 at the 12th month during their 24 month certification period.
+All households that receive CalFresh benefits must complete a Semi-Annual Report (SAR 7) documenting their income, property, and any changes to their household, with the exception, elderly households with no earned income will complete a SAR 7 at the 12th month during their 24 month certification period.
 This report must be submitted to the Social Services Agency on time (by the date requested) or their CalFresh benefits could be discontinued.